 - Stress or emotional upset

-What Stools Can Tell You About Your Dog’s Health
+What Stools Say About Your Dog’s Health

 The consistency and color of diarrhea reveal a lot about the cause of the problem and what is happening in your dog.
 Take very careful note of the color, consistency, and anything else that might help when you describe the symptoms to a vet.
 In many cases, diarrhea will resolve after a few days of home treatment, but it’s a good idea to give your vet a call if it continues for a long period or has any one of several signs that may point to a serious problem.

-This infographic from Just Right by Purina gives you an idea of a “perfect dog poop,” which is chocolate brown, shaped like logs, compact, and easy to scoop.
+This infographic from Purina gives you an idea of a “perfect dog poop,” which is chocolate brown, shaped like logs, compact, and easy to scoop.
 Experts say it should feel like cookie dough or Play-Doh when pressed.
 Large volumes, pudding-like or watery consistency, or signs of mucus (looks like jelly), or blood streaks, are not normal.

 Take Note of the Color of the Poop